Circumstances Change, So Can Your Court Order

 - Change in financial need

 As a lawyer, I assist people on both sides of modification.
-For example, your goal may be to have an increase in the amount of child support payment due to a financial need of your children.
+For example, your goal may be to have an increase in the amount of child support payment due to the financial need of your children.
 Or, the other party may be requesting to relocate with the children, thus changing custody and visitation arrangements.
 Whether you are for or against the modification, rest assured that I take your concerns seriously and will vigorously advocate on your behalf.

 Let’s Find A Solution Together

 Divorce decrees shape your and your children’s lives, and sometimes they need to be adjusted.
-To discuss this more in depth, please call me at my Nashua law firm to arrange a free and confidential consultation: 603-635-4149 or contact me online.
+To discuss this more in-depth, please call me at my Nashua law firm to arrange a free and confidential consultation: 603-635-4149 or contact me online.